-BigchainDB is modelled around assets, and inputs and outputs are the mechanism by which control of an asset is transferred.
+BigchainDB is modelled around assets, and inputs and outputs are the mechanism by which control of an asset (or shares of an asset) is transferred.
 Amounts of an asset are encoded in the outputs of a transaction, and each output may be spent separately.
-In order to spend an output, the output's conditions must be met by an input that provides corresponding fulfillments.
+To spend an output, the output's condition must be met by an input that provides a corresponding fulfillment.
 Each output may be spent at most once, by a single input.
 Note that any asset associated with an output holding an amount greater than one is considered a divisible asset that may be split up in future transactions.